 - If you’re only just starting your paper, and it’s due tomorrow, you have already robbed yourself of your most valuable resource — time.

-Showcase your best insights at the beginning of your paper.
+Showcase your best insights at the beginning of your paper (rather than saving them for the end).

-- It’s normal, in a rough draft, to hit on a really good idea about two-thirds of the way through your paper.
+- It’s normal, in a your very first “discovery draft,” to hit on a really good idea about two-thirds of the way through your paper.

-- But an academic paper is not a mystery novel.
+- But a polished academic paper is not a mystery novel.
+(A busy reader will not have the patience to hunt for clues.)

 2. Choose a Narrow Topic

-A short research paper assigned in the first month of class is not the proper occasion for you to tackle huge issues, such as, “Was Hamlet Shakespeare’s Best Tragedy?” or “Women’s Struggle for Equality” or “How to Eliminate Racism.”
+A short undergraduate research paper is not the proper occasion for you to tackle huge issues, such as, “Was Hamlet Shakespeare’s Best Tragedy?” or “Women’s Struggle for Equality” or “How to Eliminate Racism.”
 You won’t be graded down simply because you don’t have all the answers right away.
 The trick is to zoom in on one tiny little part of the argument.

 |The Role of the Government in the Lives of Its Citizens|